Octet to decuplet electromagnetic transition in a relativistic quark model: Summary and conclusions

 When compared with the available experimental data (including the $\gamma^* \Lambda \to \Sigma^{* 0}$ and $\gamma^* \Sigma^+ \to \Sigma^{* +}$ reactions), we have found that the valence quark plus pion cloud contributions are insufficient to explain the data.
 This shortcoming is particularly evident for the $\gamma^* \Sigma^+ \to \Sigma^{* +}$ reaction.
 Namely, our result underestimates the experimental radiative decay width by 2.4 standard deviations.
 Since the effect of the valence quark core is bounded by an upper limit, we interpret the underestimates of the present study as a consequence of the smallness of the meson cloud contributions in the model, where we have included explicitly only the effect of the lightest meson, the pion in this exploratory study where it is generally believed to be dominant.

-Our results strongly suggest that the potential importance of including clouds of mesons heavier than the pion in the $\gamma^\ast B \to B'$ transitions with strange baryons, in particular the kaon cloud.
+Our results strongly suggest the potential importance of including clouds of mesons heavier than the pion in the $\gamma^\ast B \to B'$ transitions with strange baryons, especially the kaon cloud.
 A simple estimate based on the $SU(3)$ symmetry using the same mass and couplings for the kaon and pion, indicates that the meson cloud contributions, pion plus kaon clouds, are expected to increase the magnitude for the $\Sigma^{*+} \to \gamma \Sigma^+$ form factors, and improve the present result towards the experimental one.
-As the $SU(3)$ symmetry is broken in practice, we conclude that a more elaborated and consistent study for the meson cloud dressing is necessary in order to understand better the $\gamma^\ast B \to B'$ data.
+As the $SU(3)$ symmetry is broken in practice, we conclude that a more elaborate and consistent study for the meson cloud dressing is necessary in order to understand better the $\gamma^\ast B \to B'$ data.

-Finally, we emphasize again that, more experimental data for the octet to the decuplet baryon transitions, $\gamma^\ast B \to B'$, are desired to clarify the present situation, and shed light on the reaction mechanisms.
+Finally, we emphasize again that, more experimental data for the octet to decuplet baryon transitions, $\gamma^\ast B \to B'$, are desired to clarify the present situation, and shed light on the reaction mechanisms.

-{\bf Acknowledgments:}
+{\bf Acknowledgments}

 We thank R.~Wilson for helping with proofreading.
-G.~R.~was supported by the Funda\c{c}\~ao para a Ci\^encia e a Tecnologia under the Grant No.~SFRH/BPD/26886/2006.
-This work was supported by Portuguese national funds through FCT -- Funda\c{c}\~ao para a Ci\^encia e a Tecnologia, under Grant No.~PTDC/FIS/113940/2009, ``Hadron Structure with Relativistic Models'', and project PEst-OE/FIS/UI0777/2011.
-This work was also supported partially by the European Union under the HadronPhysics3 Grant No.~283286, (K.~T.~) by the University of Adelaide and the Australian Research Council through Grant No.~FL0992247 (Anthony William Thomas).
+G.~R.~was supported by the Funda\c{c}\~ao para a Ci\^encia e a Tecnologia under Grant No.~SFRH/BPD/26886/2006.
+The authors also would like to thank the International Institute of Physics, Federal University of Rio Grande do Norte, Brazil, where the revision of the manuscript was completed.
+This work was supported by Portuguese national funds through FCT -- Funda\c{c}\~ao para a Ci\^encia e a Tecnologia, under Grant No.~PTDC/FIS/113940/2009, ``Hadron Structure with Relativistic Models'', and Project No.~PEst-OE/FIS/UI0777/2011.
+This work was also supported partially by the European Union under the HadronPhysics3 Grant No.~283286, (K.~T.~), the University of Adelaide, and the Australian Research Council through Grant No.~FL0992247 (Anthony William Thomas).